dairycultist/unnamed-conlang/udelic.md

 | 2nd person | `-m [m]` | `-mé [mi]` |
 | 3rd person | `-k [k]` | `-ké [ki]` |

-Note that the 1st and 3rd person singular are identical, as well as the irregular spelling of the plural forms.
+Note that the 1st and 3rd person singular are identical.
+Also note the irregular spelling of the plural forms.

 ### Derivational